hellohaptik/docs_haptik/docs/bot-builder/basic/entities.md

 Payload is the data that you want to send with a user text via button/Quick reply which is not visible to the user but can be stored in the entity and we can use this data in further flows wherever required.

-**Where can we use this?**
+**Where can you use this?**

-We use this functionality when we are showing the same user message for various options but want the selected option to be saved in the entity.
+You can use this functionality when you are showing the same user message for various options but want the selected option to be saved in the entity.

 **How does a payload functionality work?**